daattali/beautiful-jekyll/aboutme.md

 The instructor resources form some Linux training I have developed.
 This set's up the instructor's laptop.

 [SUOPE](https://github.com/angry-bender/SUOPE)
 A modified python exploit for CVE-2018-15473 that will enumerate valid users then spray passwords at a vulnerable SSH Server.
 This repo is private for now, as it's a POC for my University Studies.
-The original exploit was published by Justin Gardner, Penetration Tester @ SynerComm AssureIT - Github: <https://github.com/Rhynorater/CVE-2018-15473-Exploit>
+The original exploit was published by Justin Gardner, Penetration Tester @ SynerComm AssureIT - GitHub: <https://github.com/Rhynorater/CVE-2018-15473-Exploit>

 ### Contact